-I am experienced in working with anxiety, depression, addictions, relationship struggles, family and social issues regarding race, culture, religion, and identify, women who are victims of sexual trauma/abuse, teenage girls and individuals struggling to define their life purpose.
+I am experienced in working with anxiety, depression, addictions, relationship struggles, dating struggles, family and social issues regarding race, culture, religion, origin and identity, women who are victims of sexual trauma/abuse, teenage and individuals struggling to define their life purpose.

 What is CBT & mindfulness?